-Early death interrupted AWS’s scholarly plans which included edition of the sūtras of the Kaṭha school and an extensive bibliography of the Upaniṣads.
+Early death interrupted Stratton’s scholarly plans which included an edition of the sūtras of the Kaṭha school and an extensive bibliography of the Upaniṣads.
 According to The Spectator, “he was always a good British Imperialist”.

 Sources: Bloomfield, AJPh 23, 1902, 351-353; The Spectator 11.4.1908 (archive.spectator.co.uk/article/11th-april-1908/23/letters-from-india-by-alfred-william-stratton-with).